Macrometacorp/jsC8/docs/Drivers/JS/Reference/Database/C8qlUserFunctions.md

 // cursor is a cursor for the query result
 ```

-## database.dropFunction
+## fabric.dropFunction

-`async database.dropFunction(name, [group]): Object`
+`async fabric.dropFunction(name, [group]): Object`

-Deletes the C8QL user function with the given name from the database.
+Deletes the C8QL user function with the given name from the fabric.

 **Arguments**